I was on a coaching call with a salesperson this morning. Below is the pitch transcribed just as it was delivered to me. Can you spot the problem?

 Many sellers are losing deals they would have won, simply because they have not masters the skills required to connect with customers effectively on video.
 Three things you can do:

-*Check out the Selling On-Camera Master Class a self-paced video course with all the resources, tools, and techniques you need to present effectively on video.
+*Check out the Selling On Video Master Class a self-paced video course with all the resources, tools, and techniques you need to present effectively on video.

 *For workshops, keynotes, and events, get in touch with us here.